-- City Sightseeing New Orleans Hop-On Hop-Off Bus Tour– This guided bus tour lets you get off when you see a place you’d like to explore more or grab a bite to eat.
-It’s the best way to become aquainted to New Orleans history and neighborhoods in a hurry.
+City Sightseeing New Orleans Hop-On Hop-Off Bus Tour– This guided bus tour lets you get off when you see a place you’d like to explore more or grab a bite to eat.
+It’s the best way to become acquainted with New Orleans history and neighborhoods in a hurry.
 Free Tours By Foot has a similar walking tour based on tips.

 Family-Friendly New Orleans Events